jmurty/roam/README.md

 ### Helpful path descriptions and exceptions

-To help you know where you are when traversing your data, or where your traversal path went wrong, **roam** keeps track of the path you have taken and presents it in the descriptive text of `Roamer` and `RoamPathExcepton` objects.
+To help you know where you are when traversing your data, or where your traversal path went wrong, **roam** keeps track of the path you have taken and presents it in the descriptive text of `Roamer` and `RoamPathException` objects.

 ```python
 >>> roamer = roam.r({"a": {"b": ["value1", "value2"]}})